 There’s so much to see and do for the luxury seeker, and the authenticity of the food and magnificence of the wine will go hand-in-hand with your Burgundy experience.

-The area of Chablis is of course renowned for its wine, but the town itself is lovely to walk through.
-Located 15 kilometers south of Pontigny, Chablis is a pretty place with medieval architecture, many with ornate doors and window openings.
+The area of Chablis is, of course, renowned for its wine, but the town itself is lovely to walk through.
+Located 15 kilometres south of Pontigny, Chablis is a pretty place with medieval architecture, many with ornate doors and window openings.
 Don’t miss the churches of Saint-Pierre and Saint-Martin, and be sure to stop at one of its many quaint cafés.

 In Nuits-St-Georges, you’ll find some Renaissance-style castles set amongst vineyards and top wineries for tasting experiences.
 Or book a private cellar visit and tour in one of the finest wine cellars in Beaune, known as Burgundy’s wine capital.

 Beaune is also home striking medieval architecture and unmissable attractions such as Hospice de Beaune and its famous wine auction.
 Located just south of Beaune, and along the popular Route des Grands Crus, is the little commune of Pommard.
 This area is famous for its Côte de Beaune wine production and offers a historic setting that will journey you back in time.

 For markets and signature dishes like Burgundy beef or traditional snails, let us organize a walking tour with lunch in the foodie city of Dijon.

 France has a temperate climate that is largely influenced by the Atlantic weather systems.
 In the south, the climate is more Mediterranean while the north is affected by continental air mass.
 Burgundy sits at the junction in east-central France and so the weather can be varied at times.